-American films and animations were also allowed back into the country with the goal of having a dominating presence in Japanese Cinema, but it didn’t go according to plan as many Japanese directors took this opportunity to experiment with new techniques and styles, harking discretely back to prewar cinema.
+American films and animations were also allowed back into the country to have a dominating presence in Japanese Cinema, but it didn’t go according to plan, as many Japanese directors took this opportunity to experiment with new techniques and styles, harking discretely back to the pre-war cinema.
 Four men stood out from the rest, Masaki Kobayashi, Kenji Mizoguchi, Yasujirō Ozu and most notably Akira Kurosawa, unbeknown to them, they would become the faces of Japanese cinema for years to come.

 Japan had one of the most prosperous golden age in cinema in terms of input and output with a dominating exploration into radiation present in most films.
 Horror has stricken the island, so maybe a psychological reason to Japanese cinema’s golden age was admiration from the rest of the world.
 An admiration that gave us some of the most important films in cinema’s history.
 However, Japan didn’t stop there.

 The demand for film in Japan had reached an all-time high, so much so that cinema chains had completely altered the viewing experience of watching a film.
 Whereas now we see one film and that’s it, Japanese cinemas would show films in a double-bill type format.
 You would have the main feature film, but before that, you would have an accompanying “program pictures”, short B-movies that served the same purpose as supporting acts do at concerts.
 Demand was high for these types of films and some would even grow into popular film series.